 At some point you have to step away from your mood boards, shot lists and expectations.
-You have to take a deep breath, and let go of everything but the moment happening in front of you.
+You have to take a deep breath, and let go of everything but the moments happening in front of you.

-When you commit to being present in the moment for your pictures and completely trust your wedding photographer, you will let go of your anxieties.
-This helps you fully relax and have gorgeous wedding pictures that honor your marriage.
+When you commit to being present in the moment for your pictures and completely trust your wedding photographer, you can let go of your anxieties.
+This helps you fully relax so you can have gorgeous wedding pictures that honor your marriage.

 It’s completely natural to be nervous about the big exciting things in life.
 Live in your moments and go one step at a time.

 Hi there, you found my blog!
 I’m a wedding photographer in Minnesota who wants to give you solutions to overcome your photography challenges and help you be less nervous in wedding photos.
 Contact me here.